dylanlrrb/Please-Contain-Yourself/6-Docker_Compose_For_Multi-Container_Apps/README.md

 I love every logo for all the Docker services, they're all just so charmingly nautical themed.
 I mean look at this octopus.
 I can't take it.

-The octopus is the logo for Docker Compose - a tool that works with Docker that makes makes your life a whole lot easier.
+The octopus is the logo for Docker Compose - a tool that works with Docker that makes your life a whole lot easier.

 In the previous Module we containerized an app that was split into several microservices, each requiring its own container.
 But before we could get each container up and running we had to create an image for each service as well that contained each chunk of source code.